ReutersMedia/sqs-browser-events/README.md

 ## Dispatching Messages

 Messages can be dispatched via Kinesis by posting JSON objects to the stream.
+The Kinesis stream name is [ENV]-sqs-browser-event-dispatcher.
 The entire JSON object is passed, and three fields are used for routing to the SQS queues by filtering against values set during session creation:

-* `accountId`: required, must be an integer
+* `accountId`: optional, must be an integer
 * `sessionId`: optional, must be a string
 * `userId`: optional, must be an integer

+If none of the above keys are present, the message will be dispatched to ALL users.
 Messages can also be submitted via an API Gateway.

 * `/notify/[accountId]`
 * `/notify/[accountId]/session/[sessionId]`